ronan-s1/SaleSights/README.md

 ### Generate Reports

 Generate reports on past sales and expenses.
+Maybe intergrate a summary explaining the report using AI.

 ### Export Data